The human heart is more than a glorious pump, it is an intelligence engine.Wolfram Alderson

 -Ernesto Che Guevara

 Where is the Love University where you can get your Masters in Love?
 Where is the pedagogy of love?
+Love belongs in the classroom.
 Where is the highly developed archive of knowledge stored that deepens our understanding of love, enabling it to become a stronger, dominant force on our planet?
 Many of us seem to believe that love is one of our most amazing traits as homo sapiens – our ability, in some cases, to make profound sacrifices, to rise above our selfish needs and think and act for the greater good – to practice “metta love,” “unconditional love,” “Agape love,” or “universal love.”
 So, why the profound lack of structure, organization, and resources around this cherished idea of love?

 The world is full of organizations.
 I earned a couple of degrees in organization development, just because I believe “organization” and “leadership” are the fundamental challenges, not the lack of expertise to solve huge problems, inadequate resources, etc. The problem is, in all my years of higher education, my professors did not once talk about organizations having a heart and soul.
 They never professed “Love” in the organizational context.
 Fancy that.
 The most powerful force for change – love – left out of virtually every advanced course in organizational development and leadership.
 Most organizations choose to “incorporate”.
 Nonprofit and for-profit alike.